Tools and Utilities

 rpcclient

-• Central tool to realize operational and work-sharing structures in networks and client-server architectures, useful for enumeration of SMB protocol
+• Central tool to realize operational and work-sharing structures in networks and client-server architectures, useful for the enumeration of the SMB protocol

 Commands